EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 that tasted more like a hamburger, then for dinner I had wings with friends at a pub.

+### Day 554

+I'm home now for the holiday, well, been home for one full day so far.
+For breakfast today I had waffles with syrup that my boss gave me, and then for lunch I had bratwurst and potatoes which was great.
+Then for dinner I had a steak and vegi's at a texas roadhouse.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/